IIIF/api/source/api/discovery/0.1/index.md

 #### 2.1.2.
 Level 1: Basic Change List

-The most effective information to add beyond the basic resource list is the timestamp at which the resource was last modified (including the initial modification that created it).
-If we know these dates, we can add them to the Activities and order the list such that the most recent activities occur last.
-The time at which the document update process finished is given in the `endTime` property.
+When dealing with large sets of resources, it can be useful to work with only those resources that have changed since the last time the list was processed.
+This can be facilitated by the addition of a time stamp that indicates when a resource was last modified or initially created.
+This is included using the `endTime` property, representing the time at which the activity of publishing the resource was finished.
+Lists with multiple activities are then ordered such that the most recent activities occur last.
 Consumers will then process the list of Activities in reverse order, from last to first, stopping when they encounter an Activity they have already processed in a previous run.

 Example Level 1 Activity: